-IFRS 17 "Insurance Contracts" (effective for annual periods starting on or after 01/01/2021)
+IFRS 17 "Insurance Contracts" (effective for annual periods starting on or after 01/01/2023)

 In May 2017, the IASB issued a new Standard, IFRS 17, which replaces an interim Standard, IFRS 4.
 The aim of the project was to provide a single principle-based standard to account for all types of insurance contracts, including reinsurance contracts that an insurer holds.
 A single principle-based standard would enhance comparability of financial reporting among entities, jurisdictions and capital markets.
 IFRS 17 sets out the requirements that an entity should apply in reporting information about insurance contracts it issues and reinsurance contracts it holds.
+Furthermore, in June 2020, the IASB issued amendments, which do not affect the fundamental principles introduced when IFRS 17 has first been issued.
+The amendments are designed to reduce costs by simplifying some requirements in the Standard, make financial performance easier to explain, as well as ease transition by deferring the effective date of the Standard to 2023 and by providing additional relief to reduce the effort required when applying the Standard for the first time.
 The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
 The above have not been adopted by the European Union.

-Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" (effective for annual periods starting on or after 01/01/2022)
+Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" (effective for annual periods starting on or after 01/01/2023)

 In January 2020, the IASB issued amendments to IAS 1 that affect requirements for the presentation of liabilities.
 Specifically, they clarify one of the criteria for classifying a liability as non-current, the requirement for an entity to have the right to defer settlement of the liability for at least 12 months after the reporting period.
 The amendments include: (a) specifying that an entity's right to defer settlement must exist at the end of the reporting period; (b) clarifying that classification is unaffected by management's intentions or expectations about whether the entity will exercise its right to defer settlement; (c) clarifying how lending conditions affect classification; and (d) clarifying requirements for classifying liabilities an entity will or may settle by issuing its own equity instruments.
-The Group will examine the impact of the above on its Financial Statements.
+Furthermore, in July 2020, the IASB issued an amendment to defer by one year the effective date of the initially issued amendment to IAS 1, in response to the Covid-19 pandemic.
+The Group will examine the impact of the above on its Financial Statements, though it is not expected to have any.
 The above have not been adopted by the European Union.